-As for normative lived experiences, Pretorius (34, 44) indicates that "all attribution of sense and meaning, lived experiencing of sense, taking a position and, changing (to a world-for-me) occur in terms of norms and values".
-As a child anthropological fact, it is stated that the child is someone "who, in his world constitution, as a valuing being, is attuned to giving meaning to and receiving meaning from his world" (41, 27).
-From the beginning, he is in search of sense in life, and this sense lies in the fact that gradually he must increasingly live the norm-image of adulthood.
-Thus, normative lived experiencing goes hand-in-hand with the possibility of differentiating between right and wrong, proper and improper.
+As for normative lived-experiences, Pretorius [in Afrikaans] (34, 44) indicates that "all attribution of sense and meaning, livedexperiencing of sense, taking a position and changing (to a worldfor-me) occur in terms of particular norms and values".
+As a child anthropological fact, it can be stated that the child is someone "who, in his world constitution, as a valuing being, is attuned to giving meaning to and receiving meaning from his world" (41, 27).
+From the beginning, he is in search of sense in life and this sense lies in the fact that gradually he must increasingly live the norm-image of adulthood.
+Thus, normative lived-experiencing goes hand-inhand with the possibility of differentiating between right and wrong, proper and improper.
+Normative lived-experiencing is closely integrated with emotional and knowing lived-experiences.
+The attribution of meaning (meaningful or meaningless) is determined by the nature of emotional and knowing lived-experiencing.
+That is, if the child's affective lived-experiencing is stable and his cognitive livedexperiencing is ordered then this will give rise to a lived-experience of meaningfulness.

-Normative lived experiencing is closely integrated with emotional and knowing lived experiences.
-The attribution of meaning (meaningful or meaningless) is determined by the nature of emotional and knowing lived experiencing.
-That is, if the child's affective lived experiencing is stable and his cognitive lived experiencing is ordered, then this will give rise to a lived experience of meaningfulness.
-The relationships among the three modes of lived experiencing are schematically represented as follows:
+The relationships among the three modes of lived-experiencing can be schematically represented as follows:

-Although the above attempt does not provide a complete exposition, still lived experiencing, and especially emotional lived experiencing, has an exceptional influence on the actualization of the child's psychic life.
+Although the above attempt does not provide a complete exposition, still it ought to be clear that lived-experiencing, and especially emotional lived-experiencing, has an exceptional influence on the actualization of the child's psychic life.